DamoM73/turtle_vid_tute/lesson_4.md

 Can you identify any repetition?

-Let's look at the comments)?
+Let's look at the comments?

 - move pen
 - draw square